tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/WebCheckout integration/Confirmation-url.md

 ## Parameters

-The confirmation page transmits the following parameters via HTTP POST to your server:
+The confirmation URL transmits the following parameters via HTTP POST to your server:

 <details>